The Naked City: Plot

-Homicide Detective Lt.
-Dan Muldoon and his young associate, Det.
-Jimmy Halloran, are assigned to Jean's case, which the medical examination has determined was murder.
-Muldoon has been a homicide cop for 22 years, Halloran for three months.
-At the scene, the police interrogate Martha Swenson, Jean's housekeeper, about Jean's boyfriends, and she tells them about a "Mr. Philip Henderson".
-They also discover a bottle of sleeping pills and her address book.
-Halloran questions the doctor who prescribed the pills, Lawrence Stoneman, and Ruth Morrison, another model and Jean's friend.
-Back at the police station, Muldoon questions Frank Niles, Jean's ex-boyfriend, who lies about everything, claiming only a business relationship with Jean and denying knowing Ruth.
-Because of his lies, Niles becomes the prime suspect.
+Experienced detective Lt.
+Dan Muldoon and novice Det.
+Jimmy Halloran are assigned to the case.
+At the scene the medical examiner determines the “accidental” death had actually been murder.
+A pair of men's pajamas yields only the name “Philip Henderson” from her housekeeper, who drops a bombshell that Dexter's hoard of expensive jewelry is missing.
+A bottle of sleeping pills leads Halloran to the doctor who prescribed them, Lawrence Stoneman.
+Ruth Morrison, a model friend of Jean's, is also located and questioned.

+Back at the police station, Muldoon interrogates Frank Niles, Jean's ex-boyfriend, who lies about everything.
+He claims only a business relationship with Jean and denies knowing Ruth, although the pair are actually engaged.
+He lies himself into becoming the prime murder suspect, but has an airtight alibi.
 Later, Muldoon deduces from the bruises on Jean's neck that she was killed by at least two men.

-That evening, Jean's parents, Mr. and Mrs. Batory, from whom Jean was estranged, arrive in New York to formally identify the body and tell the detectives that they have no knowledge of Jean's acquaintances.
-The next morning, the detectives learn that Niles sold a gold cigarette case stolen from Stoneman, then purchased a one-way airline ticket to Mexico.
-They also discover that one of Jean's rings was stolen from the home of a wealthy Mrs. Hylton.
-At Mrs. Hylton's Park Avenue apartment, the police learn that the ring actually belonged to her socialite daughter, who, to their surprise, turns out to be Ruth Morrison (having retained the name of Mrs. Hylton's previous husband).
+The detectives learn that Niles has just sold an expensive cigarette case stolen from Stoneman, then purchased a one-way airline ticket to Mexico City.
+They also discover that one of Jean's rings was stolen from the home of a Mrs. Hylton.
+At the matron's Park Avenue apartment the police learn that the ring actually belonged to her socialite daughter from a previous marriage, who, to their surprise, is Ruth Morrison.

-Learning that Ruth's engagement ring is also stolen property, and that she is engaged to Niles, Muldoon and Halloran take Ruth to Niles' apartment, where they coincidentally interrupt someone trying to murder him.
-The killer takes a shot at the cops and escapes down the fire escape onto the nearby elevated train.
-When questioned about the stolen jewelry, Niles claims that they were all presents from Jean, which reveals his true relationship with her, much to Ruth's chagrin.
-Ruth realizes she is engaged to a swindler and slaps him.
-Niles is then arrested for the jewel thefts, but the murder case remains open.
+Finding that Ruth's engagement ring was stolen in a different robbery, Muldoon and Halloran take Ruth to Niles' apartment.
+There they interrupt someone attempting to chloroform him, who shoots his way down the fire escape and disappears onto a nearby elevated train.
+When questioned about the stolen jewelry, Niles claims he had gotten everything as gifts from Jean, raising eyebrows all round.
+Realizing she is engaged to both a pathological liar and a criminal, Ruth slaps him hysterically.
+Niles is then arrested for the jewel thefts, but remains mum about his attacker.